NotAShelf/ssa/README.md

 program.

 If you would like to see some other features, open either an issue or a pull request depending on your own ability to implement the changes.
+SSA is not restricted by petty limitations such as my other toy project, [Microfetch] and is always open to new features.

 ## License